Kylie Moore-Gilbert

-Kylie Moore-Gilbert is an Australian-British academic in Islamic studies.
-She was a lecturer at the University of Melbourne's Asia Institute and has carried out research into revolutions in the Middle East, in particular Bahraini politics and protests.
+Kylie Moore-Gilbert is an Australian-British academic in Middle Eastern political science.
+She was employed as a lecturer at the University of Melbourne's Asia Institute and has carried out research into contemporary political developments in the Middle East.
+The subject of her PhD research was post-Arab Spring Bahrain.

-From September 2018 to November 2020, she was imprisoned in Iran on a charge of espionage.
-Moore-Gilbert denies the charges the Iranian government made against her, and no evidence of her alleged crimes has ever been made public.
-The Australian government has rejected the charges as "baseless and politically motivated".
+Moore-Gilbert was invited to a conference in Iran in 2018.
+She was detained when she was at the airport preparing to leave the country.
+From September 2018 to November 2020, she was imprisoned on charges of espionage.
+She denied the charges, and no evidence for them was ever made public.
+The Australian government rejected the charges as "baseless and politically motivated".

-Moore-Gilbert was released by Iran in a "prisoner swap" on 26 November 2020, in exchange for three Iranian prisoners in Thailand, two of whom had been convicted in connection with the 2012 Bangkok bomb plot.
+Moore-Gilbert was released by Iran in a prisoner swap on 25 November 2020, in exchange for three Iranian convicted terrorists in Thailand, who had been sentenced in connection with the 2012 Bangkok bomb plot.

-In December 2020, Iran launched a media misinformation campaign against Moore-Gilbert "accusing her of coordinating with a former Bahraini MP, Jasim Husain, to steal secrets for Israel".
-Husain was accused of teaching Moore-Gilbert Arabic and Persian, and offering to help her spy on Shia exiles in Iran.

-Life and career
+In 2022, Moore-Gilbert wrote a memoir about her experience in Iranian prison titled The Uncaged Sky: My 804 Days in an Iranian Prison.